konklone/bit.voyage/README.md

 Created by [Eric Mill](https://twitter.com/konklone).

-Builds on work by [Max Ogden](https://github.com/maxogden/filereader-stream), [Derrick Parkhurst](https://github.com/thirtysixthspan/waterunderice), and [Young Hahn](https://github.com/mapbox/frameup).
+Builds on work by [Brian Brennan](https://github.com/brianloveswords/fileliststream), [Max Ogden](https://github.com/maxogden/filereader-stream), [Derrick Parkhurst](https://github.com/thirtysixthspan/waterunderice), and [Young Hahn](https://github.com/mapbox/frameup).

 ### Public domain

 This project is [dedicated to the public domain](LICENSE).
 As spelled out in [CONTRIBUTING](CONTRIBUTING.md):

-> The project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](http://creativecommons.org/publicdomain/zero/1.0/).
+> The project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 > All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.